UCD-BDLab/BioNeuralNet/docs/source/future.rst

 [https://github.com/PayneLab/cptac](https://github.com/PayneLab/cptac)
 to quickly show an example.

-The **CPTAC Data** module is a Python interface developed by the Payne Lab that provides fast access to the National Cancer Institute’s Clinical Proteomic Tumor Analysis Consortium (CPTAC) data.
+The **CPTAC Data** module is a Python interface developed by the Payne Lab that provides fast access to the National Cancer Institute's Clinical Proteomic Tumor Analysis Consortium (CPTAC) data.
 This package delivers comprehensive multi‐omics and clinical data (e.g. proteomics, genomics, transcriptomics, and clinical attributes) as native Python *pandas* DataFrames.
 The tool allows you to rapidly download, inspect, and export data from various cancer types—including clear cell renal cell carcinoma (CCRCC), breast, colon, ovarian, and more—without manual parsing or reformatting.

 .. note::